Anorov/cloudflare-scrape/README.md

 cloudflare-scrape
 =================

-A simple Python module to bypass Cloudflare's anti-bot page, implemented as a [Requests](https://github.com/kennethreitz/requests) adapter.
+A simple Python module to bypass Cloudflare's anti-bot page (also known as "I'm Under Attack Mode", or IUAM), implemented as a [Requests](https://github.com/kennethreitz/requests) adapter.
 Cloudflare changes their techniques periodically, so I will update this repo frequently.

 This can be useful if you wish to scrape or crawl a website protected with Cloudflare.
 Cloudflare's anti-bot page currently just checks if the client supports Javascript, though they may add additional techniques in the future.

-Due to Cloudflare continuously changing and hardening their protection page, cloudflare-scrape now uses **[PyV8](https://code.google.com/p/pyv8/)**, a Python wrapper around Google's V8 Javascript engine.
+Due to Cloudflare continually changing and hardening their protection page, cloudflare-scrape now uses **[PyExecJS](https://github.com/doloopwhile/PyExecJS)**, a Python wrapper around multiple Javascript runtime engines like V8 and Spidermonkey.
+This allows the script to easily and effectively impersonate a regular web browser without explicitly parsing and converting Cloudflare's Javascript obfuscation techniques.

 Note: This only works when regular Cloudflare anti-bots is enabled (the "Checking your browser before accessing..." loading page).
 If there is a reCAPTCHA challenge, you're out of luck.
 Thankfully, the Javascript check page is much more common.